wx-chevalier/Awesome-Lists-and-CheatSheets/DataScienceAI/DataScienceAI-OpenSource-Links.md

 * [tfjs #Project#](https://github.com/tensorflow/tfjs): A WebGL accelerated, browser based JavaScript library for training and deploying ML models.

 * [brain.js #Project#](https://github.com/BrainJS/brain.js): brain.js is a library of Neural Networks written in JavaScript.

+* [neurojs](https://github.com/janhuenermann/neurojs): neurojs is a JavaScript framework for deep learning in the browser.
+It mainly focuses on reinforcement learning, but can be used for any neural network based task.
+It contains neat demos to visualise these capabilities, for instance a 2D self-driving car.

 # Computer Vision